 - Ignore some of the grunts and strange noises that some men do

 There are always those men who are vocal.
 I don’t mean vocally forming words or sentences.
 It is more along the lines of grunts and moans.
 Sometimes they can be distracting and uncomfortable.
 You’ll learn how to ignore them.
 What helps me laugh is remembering the grunts and who did it.
 I’d go to work or to my friends and say ”grunt man was there today.
 He learnt a new noise”.
 Have some fun with it.
 Everyone at the gym has a personality.

 Sweating is the best feeling

 - It’s okay to sweat and look like you were in a battle with the weights

 Some women have this idea that sweating is just for men.
 I’ve been brought up with the idea that women don’t sweat, we perspire.
 It is a less disgusting word.
 It doesn’t matter what the word is to describe it.
 Sweating is natural.
 After a good sweat, you feel accomplished.
 Remember to shower after you are done!

 - Some men will try to talk to you

-The best advise I have is to brush them off with short responses and a smile.
+The best advice I have is to brush them off with short responses and a smile.
 They are only human, and perhaps some of them are trying to pick you up.
 It is your choice to let them down nicely.
-If you are interested and the guy is good looking go for it.
+If you are interested and the guy is good looking, go for it.
 Hey, who knows you might find the love of your life.